 Tom and Ray’s Big Mistake

 Not so fast.
 Their experience with Hacker’s Haven led Tom to be invited to be part of a panel discussing car repair on the local Boston NPR affiliate.
 Only Tom showed up, and he took over the show.
 From that, the two brothers got a local radio show they did for years, then were asked to contribute weekly to a national NPR show, and finally were given their own weekly national show.
-(Sadly, they are retiring from Car Talk this year.
-Happily, NPR will continue to distribute their old weekly shows for the indefinite future.)
 The Magliozzi brothers could have decided that Hacker’s Haven was a big, embarrassing mistake and let themselves be weighed down by it.
 Instead, it turned out to be a stepping stone to something much bigger.

 Now you could argue that this was just serendipity.
 A one-in-a-million accident.
 So I’ll give you another example.